The Silent Symphony of Symptoms: Understanding Ovarian Cancer and Bloating

 Why It’s a Growing Concern in India

-Over 30,000 new cases are reported every year (ICMR 2023).
+Over 30,000 new cases are reported annually (ICMR 2023).

-Why Bloating Happens in Ovarian Cancer
+The Intricacies of Bloating in Ovarian Cancer

-How to Tell the Difference Between Normal and Persistent Bloating
+Distinguishing Between Normal and Persistent Bloating

 Feature | Normal Bloating | Possible Cancer-Related Bloating |